mieskolainen/icenet/configs/zee/NOTES_reweight.md

 This *non-amortized* strategy is somewhat different than the Type I described above.

-Theory: Stage-1 and Stage-2 are simply trained to estimate the two ratios:
+**Theory**: Stage-1 and Stage-2 are simply trained to estimate the two ratios:
 ```
 # Stage-1: z-marginal
 p1(z) / p0(z)